Henry Young: Governor of South Australia

 Young was transferred a few months later to South Australia where he arrived on 1 August 1848 on the Forfarshire.
-It was hoped that he would be able to announce some measure of responsible government but he had nothing to say on this subject, and it was not until February 1851 that an ordinance was passed constituting a Legislative council of 24 members, of whom eight were nominated by the crown (four officials and four appointed by the governor) and 16 were to be elected.
 Under Young, South Australia received its first formal parliament.
 The lower house, the House of Assembly, comprised 36 members, each elected from a different area.

 Governor Young, described as a man of zeal and foresightedness, found a lack of adequate transport was hampering the development of commerce, industry and agriculture.
 Since there was huge potential for transporting agricultural produce from Victoria and riverine New South Wales via the River Murray thence South Australian ports, in 1851 he offered a prize of £2000 for the first person to travel up the to its junction with the Darling River (now the town of Wentworth) in a paddle steamer.
 The prize was claimed in 1853 by Francis Cadell with his steamer Lady Augusta (named for Sir Henry's wife).
 Due to the difficulty of navigating the Murray Mouth, Young supported building the railway from the river port of Goolwa to the new sea port at Port Elliot (named after his friend, Charles Elliot).

 Young was a supporter of St Peter's College and the Young Prize, awarded annually from income from a section of land at Dry Creek, and vested in the college for the purpose, was named for him.

 He was president of the Adelaide Philosophical Society 1853–1854.

 Though it was expected sooner or later, the order for his transfer to Van Diemen's Land (today's Tasmania) gave little time for the usual formalities and farewells.